 Who do I contact if my information is incorrect?

-If you think your information is incorrect please fill out the online form and include specific information and screenshots when necessary.
+If you think your information is incorrect, fill out the Registrar Request Form and include specific information and screenshots when necessary.

 Are my grades available in DegreeWorks?